matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 Make sure you have the most recent version of this document from [instrumentmaker.org](instrumentmaker.org), and update the software regularly by pulling from GitHub.

-Since you're reading this, chances are you have one the Instrument Maker kits — you might also find [this documentation](https://github.com/matthewscharles/instrument-maker/blob/master/documentation/manual/imkits.md) useful.
+If you have one the Instrument Maker kits distributed by [Blurring the Boundaries](https://blurringtheboundaries.org/) in 2020, you might also find [this documentation](https://github.com/matthewscharles/instrument-maker/blob/master/documentation/manual/imkits.md) useful.

 A glossary of terms used is available [here](glossary.md).